ManuelePasini/slides-markdown/slides/phd_secondyear.md

 ## Methodology aspects

+- Given a DTP, how do we efficiently deploy digital twin applications on top of it?
+- An digital twin application can be as the set of sequential data processes that enable a digital twin.
-- Even within Cloud Service Providers and for expert designers, it is non trivial to determine the set of services enabling a data pipeline.
+- Even within Cloud Service Providers and for expert designers, it is non trivial to determine the set of services enabling an a data pipeline.

 - **Research question**: given a data pipeline, can we identify the set of data platform services required to support it?